facontidavide/CPP_Optimizations_Diary/README.md

 - **Measure first** and **make hypothesis later**.

-Me and my colleagues are almost always wrong about the reasons a piece of code is be slow.
+Me and my colleagues are almost always wrong about the reasons a piece of code is slow.

-Sometimes we are right, but it is really hard to know in advance ho refactoring will improve performance.
+Sometimes we are right, but it is really hard to know in advance how refactoring will improve performance.
 Good profiling tools show in minutes the "low hanging fruits": minimum work, maximum benefit!

-Summarizing: 10 Minutes profiling can save you hours of work guessing and refactoring.
+Summarizing: 10 minutes profiling can save you hours of guessing and refactoring.

 My "goto" tools in Linux are [Hotspot](https://github.com/KDAB/hotspot) and [Heaptrack](https://github.com/KDE/heaptrack).
 I understand Windows has similar